-Every step is shown in the GUI if Live Update is checked.
+Every step is shown in the GUI if Live Update/ Unroll is checked.
+Additionally, all commands executed in the macro are recorded to the Session Macro, instead only recording the GeoDict:ExecuteMacro command.
 However, the execution of the macro is faster if this box stays unchecked.